effect-handlers/effect-handlers-bench/README.md

 + add a new workflow under `.github/workflows/system_<awesome_system>.yml`
 + create a status badge for the new workflow and add it to to the availability table in lexicographic order.
-+ Update top level Makefile with commands that build the system and run the benchmarks (if applicable).
++ Update `Makefile` with commands that build, test, and benchmark the system.

 Ideally, you will also add benchmarks to go with the new system and update the benchmark availability table.